talismanco/mirror/docs/development/workflow.md

 # Workflow

-We use a combination of three pillar fundementals when it comes to our git workflow:
+We use a combination of three pillar fundamentals when it comes to our git workflow:
 - [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/)
 - [Conventional Commits](https://www.conventionalcommits.org)
 - [semantic-release](https://github.com/semantic-release/semantic-release)